szhou12/rag-clean-energy/README.md

 ## Resources
 ### Langchain
+1. [Document object](https://python.langchain.com/v0.2/docs/concepts/#documents): A Document object in LangChain contains information about some data.
+It has 2 attributes:
+    1. `page_content: str`: The content of this document.
+Currently is only a string.
+    2. `metadata: dict`: Arbitrary metadata associated with this document.
+Can track the document id, file name, etc. e.g. `metadata={'source': 'https://www.iea.org/energy-system/fossil-fuels', 'title': 'Fossil Fuels - Energy System - IEA', 'description': '', 'language': 'en-GB'}`

 - [langchain_core](https://api.python.langchain.com/en/latest/core_api_reference.html)
     - When you instantiate OpenAI-related models in Langchain, you don't need to explicitly pass in OpenAI API key as arguemnt.
 This is because Langchain has a built-in function `get_from_dict_or_env()` (from `langchain_core.utils`) that will look for the API key in your environment variables.
 Therefore, if you define the API key in `.env` file, you only need to use `load_dotenv()` to load the API key into the environment variables.
 Langchain will help you locate the API key content when you instantiate an OpenAI-related model.
 - [langchain_openai ChatOpenAI](https://api.python.langchain.com/en/latest/chat_models/langchain_openai.chat_models.base.ChatOpenAI.html)